SteveBarnett/Remixing/_thinking/zen-and-conflict.md

 - Our deepest nature is the unity that includes diversity
 - The harmony that includes our differences is deeper and more durable
+- Using Zen words, you could say that unity is the Absolute and difference is Relative
 - We have the same basic values and needs
     - For example, from Maslow: food, water, warmth, rest; safety, security; relationships, friendships
 - This means taking a world-centric view, not an ethnocentric one, or an egocentric one